-Bacteria often become resistant through different kinds of mechanisms.
+Bacteria often become resistant using different kinds of mechanisms.
 One kind of mechanism is never confined to any specific class of antibiotics.
 Different resistance mechanisms are used in different bacteria to confront the same antibiotics.

 1. Prevention of Drug’s Entry into the Cell:

 Many gram-negative bacteria are unaffected by Penicillin G because it cannot penetrate the envelope’s outer membrane.
-This is due to genetic mutations in bacteria that lead to changes in Penicillin-binding proteins present on bacteria.
+This is due to genetic mutations in bacteria that lead to changes in Penicillin-binding proteins present in bacteria.

 Mycobacterium species resist many drugs because of the high content of Mycolic acids in a complex lipid layer outside their peptidoglycan wall.
 This layer is impermeable to most water-soluble drugs such as Sulfonamide.